Ratn365/LearnSAP/SAPMM/Notes/Sec11/class65.md

-All right.

-It's time for summarizing what we have learned about services.

-What are service materials as opposed to physical goods?

-Services are rendered for your company.

-By a vendor and examples of services are electric services, heating services, plumbing services or

-baking services.

-Any kind of service that is rendered for your company by a vendor as opposed to a physical delivery

-of goods.

-And those are created in the system as service materials.

-And that's not done in zero one.

-It's done in a different transaction called ServiceMaster.

-Now services have to be accepted in the service entry sheet.

-Well, the difference is physical goods can be stocked and anything that's paid for can be shown as

-stock.

-But services cannot be shown for.

-So somebody in the right authority, like a supervisor or a manager, has to accept that service entry

-sheet, which ensures that there is some level of oversight in terms of what we are paying for as a

-service.

-So every service entry sheet has to be accepted for physical goods like raw materials or non stock materials.

-Prices are maintained in the purchase info record.

-But for services, prices are maintained in three possible combinations, not in the purchase info record,

-but using these transactions.

-And we have seen three major differences in this picture of how you procure standard materials versus

-services.

-The first difference is that the item category has to be for services, and you almost always need a

-cost center or any kind of cost element to capture the cost.

-And you don't do a micro for service.

-Instead, you do a service entry sheet and my go is automatically done behind the scenes for you.

-And somebody always has to accept a service entry sheet.

-But that's not the case in my go.

-Nobody needs to accept it.

-You just receive the goods against a PO.

-The third major difference is during this invoice creation, a service based invoice is different from

-a standard physical goods based invoice, and there is a check mark here at the line item level that

-makes that line item in a PO relevant for service based invoice.

-And when you check it on all the services that have been entered here ad hoc.

-Like basic service, Advanced Service labor charges this and that.

-They'll be defaulted.

-Here and the person in the accounting department paying for the services.

-Would understand what services were being performed at what price.

-If that is not checked on.

-This does not show the breakup.

-It just shows one line item, the only line item that was created on the purchase order.
+### **Summary: Key Learnings About Procuring Services in SAP**

+- **Definition & Examples of Service Materials**:
+  - Services are non-tangible activities rendered by vendors (e.g., electrical, heating, plumbing, or baking services) rather than physical goods.
+  - They are created in the system as service materials using a specialized transaction (ServiceMaster) rather than the standard material creation transaction (MM01).

+- **Service Entry Sheet vs. Goods Receipt**:
+  - **Physical Goods**: Received via a goods receipt (GR) process that updates inventory.
+  - **Services**: Recorded using a **Service Entry Sheet**.
+This process doesn’t result in physical stock; instead, it confirms that the service has been performed.
+  - A service entry sheet must be accepted (approved by a manager or supervisor) to validate the service, ensuring oversight and accurate accounting.

+- **Price Maintenance for Services**:
+  - Unlike physical goods where prices are maintained in a Purchase Info Record, service prices are maintained in ServiceMaster using service conditions.
+  - Prices can be managed in three ways:
+    - A base price for the service.
+    - Prices specific to a vendor.
+    - Prices based on a combination of vendor and plant.

+- **Key Differences in Procurement Processes**:
+  1. **Item Category and Cost Element**:
+     - Service line items require an item category (always **D** for services) and must include an account assignment (e.g., a cost center) to capture the cost.
+  2. **Recording Process**:
+     - Physical goods use a goods receipt, while services use a service entry sheet to record performance and any unplanned additional services (within pre-set limits).
+  3. **Invoice Creation**:
+     - Service-based invoices are distinct from those for physical goods.
+A check mark at the line item level in the PO indicates that the item is service-based, ensuring that the service details and cost breakdown are clearly visible for accounting.

+This structured approach ensures that services, though intangible, are accurately priced, recorded, and approved, facilitating transparent cost allocation and effective financial control in SAP.